Regularized Principal Component Analysis for Spatial Data: Computation Algorithm

 \section{Computation Algorithm}

-Solving \eqref{eq:objective2} is a challenging problem especially when both the orthogonal constraint and the $L_1$ penalty appear simultaneously.
+Solving \eqref{eq:objective2} is a challenging problem especially when both the orthogonal constraint and the $L_1$ penalty are involved simultaneously.
 Consequently, many regularized PCA approaches, such as sparse PCA \citep{spca}, do not cope with the orthogonal constraint.
-We adopt the ADMM algorithm by decomposing the original constrained optimization problem into small subproblems that can be easily and efficiently handled through an iterative procedure.
+We adopt the ADMM algorithm by decomposing the original constrained optimization problem into small subproblems that can be efficiently handled through an iterative procedure.
 This type of algorithm was developed early in \citet{amdd_2}, and was systematically studied by \citet{admm} more recently.

-First, the optimization problem of \eqref{eq:objective2} is transferred into the following equivalent problem by adding an $n\times K$ parameter matrix $\bm{Q}$:
+First, the optimization problem of \eqref{eq:objective2} is transferred into the following equivalent problem by adding an $p\times K$ parameter matrix $\bm{Q}$:

 subject to $\bm{Q}'\bm{Q}=\bm{I}_K$, $\bm{\phi}'_1\bm{S}\bm{\phi}_1\geq\bm{\phi}'_2\bm{S}\bm{\phi}_2 \geq\cdots\geq\bm{\phi}'_K\bm{S}\bm{\phi}_K$, and a new constrain, $\bm{\Phi}=\bm{Q}$.
 Then the resulting constrained optimization problem of \eqref{eq:ADMM1} is solved using the augmented Lagrangian method with its Lagrangian given by